UmSenhorQualquer/pyforms-web/docs/source/getting-started/db-apps.rst

         ORDER QUERYSET MANAGER DEFINITION
         """

-        def has_add_permissions(self, user):
-            """
-            The function returns a Boolean indicating if the user can add or not a new object.
-            """
-            ...
-            return True

         def list_permissions(self, user):
             """
             The function filters the queryset to return only the objects the user has permissions to list.